‘This Is Us’ Stars And Creators Tease Final Season One Episodes [Spoilers]

 — This Is Us (@NBCThisisUs) February 21, 2017

 What could this mean?
 Does this confirm that he does meet his end due to his drinking?
 We can’t conclude anything yet, but the next three episodes should shed some further light on how everything goes down.
-While there’s only three episodes left for the season, the season finale will not air until March 14, instead of a previously scheduled March 7 due to a televised speech by President Trump.
-Needless to say, fans were not excited about an additional week-long wait to get some much needed answers.
+While there’s only three episodes left of the season, the season finale will not air until March 14, instead of a previously scheduled March 7 due to a televised speech by President Trump.
+Needless to say, fans were not excited about an additional week-long wait to get some much-needed answers.

 However, fans need not worry at all regarding future seasons of the smash series as NBC announced last month that it has renewed the show for seasons two and three, guaranteeing us at least two more years with our new favorite family on television